Admission requirements for MA - Composition

 - sound synthesis using the programme MAX/MSP or CSound (Pd, SuperCollider)

-Additional information: those students who have not studied electronic music before have to complete two semesters of the course ‘The basics of electronic composition'
+Additional information: those students who apply for Classical Composition and have not studied electronic music before, may have to complete two semesters of the course ‘The basics of electronic composition'